LeonKuhne/Ladys-Slipper-Counter-AI/README.md

 cd darkflow && make

 #### Create Directories
-darkflow/sample_img	# validation images for run.py
+sample_img	# validation images for run.py
-darkflow/bin		# yolo weights
+bin			# yolo weights
+annotations
+images

 #### Download YOLO weights
 These can be found (link somewhere) on the Darkflow GitHub